jeet1248/CS_203_Assignment_3/README.md

 - **Fleiss' Kappa Score for CV Dataset:** **1**

 **Interpretation:**
 A Kappa score of **1** represents a perfect agreement among the annotators, suggesting that the annotators were entirely in accordance in labelling the images of containing trucks.
+It could be because the identification of trucks was way too easy due to various zoom features in the label studio itself, and there was no ambiguity.

 ---